 Environmental Legacies, Resource Development, and Remediation in the Arctic

-Research paper in the Northern Review: “Northern Reclamation in Canada: Contemporary Policy and Practice for New and Legacy Mines” Anne Dance This article discusses the factors shaping contemporary reclamation regimes in the Yukon, the Northwest Territories, Nunavut, northern Labrador, and Nunavik in northern Quebec.
-It distils policy documents, laws, research reports, and newspaper articles for a clear overview of current policy and practice in the North and shows that no overarching vision informs reclamation planning.
+Abstract: This article discusses the factors shaping contemporary reclamation regimes in the Yukon, the Northwest Territories, Nunavut, northern Labrador, and Nunavik in northern Quebec.
+It distills policy documents, laws, research reports, and newspaper articles for a clear overview of current policy and practice in the North and shows that no overarching vision informs reclamation planning.
 Instead of direction from Ottawa, responsibility for policy-making now largely sits with provincial, territorial, and regional governments along with local land and water boards.
 Efforts to mitigate the impacts of new and legacy mines are complicated by the highly site- and case- specific nature of reclamation; the lack of a clear, ambitious technical and regulatory definition of reclamation; and the jurisdictional overlap and governance issues associated with cleanup.
 Addressing these wider policy challenges in the North is crucial to meet the expansive, expensive demands of mine reclamation.
-Click here to read the abstract and full article http://journals.sfu.ca/nr/index.php/nr/article/view/468

 A poster/policy brief has been created by Anne Dance to serve as interactive tool to supplement this article.
 You can access more details by clicking on the items on the second page